predominant/groundskeeper/README.md

 A tool designed to parse through all the plan files in [Biome][biome] (or [Habitat][habitat]), and discover the latest version available for that plan.

 Output is compact, but simple to understand and read.

-Each line contains 3-4 fields.
+Each line contains 3 fields.
 A plan with a detected possible update has a prefixed `> `.
 An up to date plan has a preceeding pipe `| `.

-The remaining fields are:
+The fields are:

+1. Status
-1. plan name
+2. plan name
-2. current plan version
+3. current plan version
-3. detected latest version
+4. detected latest version

 ```
 | 7zip 16.02 16.02